centrahq/api-documentation/pages/06.plugins/13.qliroone/docs.md

 * Call To Action button
 * Call To Action hovered button

-You are able to set
-* Subheader for shipping header
-* Merchant constraint name

 You are able to configure corner radius of
 * General corner radius
 * Button corner radius